What are the best towns to visit in East Sussex?

 Another good photo opportunity is Ouse Valley Viaduct, also known as the Balcombe Viaduct, which carries the Brighton-London train.
 It’s located close to Haywards Heath town and is known by locals as the most elegant viaduct in the whole country.
 It’s also very Instagram-worthy.

-What is the Most Historic Town in East Sussex?
+What is the most historic town in East Sussex?

 Rye is one of the most historic towns in East Sussex, recognized as one of the most well-preserved medieval towns in the country.
-Would you believe it was founded in 1289 after receiving its charter from King Edward I. And it’s easy to see how historic this town is when you stroll down famed Mermaid Street, which dates all the way back to 1420?
+Would you believe it was founded in 1289 after receiving its charter from King Edward I. it’s easy to see how historic this town is when you stroll down famed Mermaid Street, which dates all the way back to 1420.

 Thanks for Reading!